eez-open/psu-firmware/readme.md

 ### Ownership and License

 The contributors are listed in CONTRIB.TXT.
 This project uses the GPL v3 license, see LICENSE.TXT.
-EEZ psu-firmware uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions..
+EEZ psu-firmware uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
 To report an issue, use the [EEZ psu-firmware issue tracker](https://github.com/eez-open/psu-firmware/issues).

 ## Installation